freepn/fpnd/README_release-notes_latest.rst

-When you type a "naked" domain into the URL bar in the format: xxx.com, it doesn't resolve / times out while trying to load, however https://xxx.com *does* resolve (clicking a link to https://xxx.com also resolves immediately.
+When you type a "naked" domain into the URL bar in the format: xxx.com, it doesn't resolve / times out while trying to load, however https://xxx.com *does* resolve (clicking a link to https://xxx.com also resolves immediately).
-Modern browsers have a built-in "prediction" mechanism for "guessing" what to do; on www-client/firefox-81.0.1 it defaults to http with xxx.com but the prediction thing switches to https and adds a trailing slash if it recognizes/remembers the domain.
+Modern browsers have a built-in "prediction" mechanism for "guessing" what to do in this case; on firefox-81.0.1 it defaults to http with xxx.com but the prediction thing switches to https and adds a trailing slash if it recognizes/remembers the domain.
 From the browser side, the "fix" is basically using a plugin, eg, https-everywhere (as we don't have a fix